 Uganda has over 1,062 recorded bird species.
 Ziwa Rhino Sanctuary has over 300 bird species.
 The bird trails in the sanctuary cover the swamps, savannah and woodlands.
 Bird watching is ideal if tourists spend at least 2 nights at Amuka lodge.
 The bird guides are excellent in ticking off the bird list.
 The activity on a day requires 2 hours.

-We hope you book your visit to Ziwa Rhino Sanctuary with African Pearl Safaris.
+We hope you book your visit to take part in Ziwa Rhino Sanctuary Tour Activities with African Pearl Safaris.
 Kindly carry closed shoes, long pants and insect repellents.